General Weak Limit for Kahler-Ricci Flow: The Plan and Special Cases

-So the control of metric itself is totally reduced to the lower bound of $\frac{\p u}{\p t}$.
-Although we know from \cite {scalar-r} that it's impossible to have a uniform lower bound, but this pointwise control is local and can still be helpful.
+So the control of flow metric can be reduced to the lower bound of $\frac{\p u}{\p t}$.
+Although we know from \cite{scalar-r} that it's impossible to have a uniform lower bound for $\frac{\p u}{\p t}$, this control of metric is local and helpful in light of the local higher order estimates in \cite{sherman-weinkove}.
+This is useful for the discussion in Section 5.